Technology & Solutions

 The figures below are indicative ranges drawn from European and Middle Eastern industrial projects.
 Feed water quality, footprint constraints, and redundancy requirements will move costs materially on any specific project.

-OPEX breakdown (per m³ treated)
+OPEX breakdown (per m³ permeate)

 The most common OPEX error is underestimating membrane replacement frequency when feed water quality is variable.
-Ask vendors for their P90 flux data — what the system delivers when feed water has a bad day — not just average or design-point performance.
+Ask vendors for their P90 flux data, what the system delivers when feed water has a bad day, not just average or design-point performance.
 A vendor who cannot provide P90 data from a comparable installation is selling a system, not a performance guarantee.

 Microfiltration system CAPEX versus OPEX comparison chart showing cost ranges for MF UF NF and RO across small mid-size and large industrial installations